dubzzz/fast-check/documentation/Arbitraries.md

 - `medium` — `min + (10 * min + 100)`
 - `large` — `min + (100 * min + 1000)`
 - `xlarge` — `min + (1000 * min + 10000)`

+### Depth factor explained

+Since version 2.25.0, there is a tied link between [size](#size-explained) and depth factor.

+Depth factor has been introduced in version 2.14.0.
+It was initially a numeric floating point value between `0` and `+infinity`.
+It was used to reduce the risk of generating infinite structures when relying on recursive arbitraries: the higher the depth factor, the higher the chance to build not very deep instances.

+Then size came in 2.22.0 and with it an idea: make it simple for users to configure complex things.
+While depth factor was pretty cool, selecting the right value was not trivial from a user point of view.
+So size has been leverage for both: number of items defined within an iterable structure and depth.
+Except very complex and ad-hoc cases, we expect size to be the only kind of configuration used to setup depth factors.

+Depth factor derived from size works exactly the same way as size, it can rely on Relative Size but also Explicit Size.

+Here is how a size translates into depth factors:
+- `xsmall` — `1`
+- `small` (default) — `1 / 2`
+- `medium` — `1 / 4`
+- `large` — `1 / 8`
+- `xlarge` — `1 / 16`

 ### Various links